A program, double degree award program, specialisation or course.

 The person responsible to the Course Authority for determining a provisional mark for students enrolled in a course or courses.
 A Course Convenor is always an Examiner.

-An international student on campus studying at UNSW as a non-award full time student for one or two semesters whereby their home institution has an agreement with UNSW to reciprocate an exchange of students back and forth in lieu of paying UNSW tuition fees.
+An international student on campus studying at UNSW as a non-award full time student for one or more terms or semesters whereby their home institution has an agreement with UNSW to reciprocate an exchange of students back and forth in lieu of paying UNSW tuition fees.
 Students receive credit and graduate from their home university.

 Cancellation (either permanently or for a specified period) of the enrolment of a student, typically due to unsatisfactory academic performance or as a penalty for misconduct, and termination of all rights and privileges as a student of the University, including the right to re-enrol as a student and the right to enter or to be on University grounds.
 At the end of the exclusion period the student must re-apply for re-admission to UNSW under the relevant admissions process.
 There is no automatic right of re-admission.

 See also Academic Standing.

 Exclusions are courses students are excluded from taking, generally because they have content in common with courses for which the student has previously been granted credit.

 The waiver of a requirement to complete a specified course.
 Students are not granted credit and are required to complete an alternative course of the same credit value.

 The process by which one higher education provider matches its courses or requirements to course work completed at another higher education provider for the purpose of granting students credit or exemptions.